About Me

 Interests and Hobbies

-I'm a huge fan of popular TV shows, video games, movies and movie franchises, and film scores.
-I especially love James Cameron's Avatar and his other films like Titanic, Aliens, and Terminator.
+I'm a huge fan of various TV shows, video games, movies and movie franchises, and film scores.
+I especially love James Cameron's Avatar and his other films like Titanic, Aliens, The Abyss, and Terminator.
+I have recently taken up Twitch streaming where I play video games while casually talking science (will resume this regularly soon).

-Outside of music, I am an avid sports fan, namely college football and, of course, I root big time for Rutgers.
+I am an avid sports fan, namely college football and, of course, I root big time for Rutgers and USC.
 I am an editor and sports writer for an SB Nation site that covers the Big Ten Conference which I have been doing for several years now.
-I actually have quite the sports writing portfolio and once every year I have merged paleontology and science with sports via our "Power Poll Rankings" that rank the Big Ten football teams based on conference standing using a particular ranking theme.
+I actually have quite the sports writing portfolio and once every year I have merged paleontology and science with sports via our "Power Poll Rankings" that rank the Big Ten football teams based on conference standing using a particular scientific ranking theme.
 They’re big hits!
+I also like drawing and creative writing.

 More Interests and Hobbies